 Greater contrast is especially important for grayscale images...
 The best one trick for grayscale images is adequate contrast, by specifically being sure there is something that is really black, and something that is really white.
 A little clipping does this, but it should not lose important detail.

-Curve, Greater Contrast - Specifically, this S-Curve is brighter whites and darker blacks too, but end points are unchanged and not clipped, more suitable for color images.
+Curve, Greater Contrast - We could have moved the end points like the examples above, to do the same thing as Levels.
+But instead, this S-Curve is specifically one of the great features of the Curve Tool.
+This S-Curve is brighter whites and darker blacks too, but end points are unchanged and not clipped, more suitable for color images.
 The central linear portion has a more steep slope - more values are either darker or lighter, with less middle range.

 The center is clicked first to pin it, so it won't move with the curve.
 S-curve is a standard contrast procedure, maybe the best.
 Watch the image preview to judge it.